Gnoblinys/DevOps_online_Kyiv_2021Q4/m1/task1.1/readmy.md

 # **Hello in my first task1.1** #

-It wasn't my first expiriense with Git but it was first time when i use git according to the idea of this one.
+It wasn't my first experience with Git but it was first time when i use git according to the idea of this one.

 When I have started doing the homework, I faced with some different documents.
 There was txt with some commands, pdf with homework, pdf with tutorial...
-I oppened a lot of windows on my PC, it was terrible and not comfortble.
+I opened a lot of windows on my PC, it was terrible and not comfortable.
 My two monitors wasn't enough.
-(It weren't enought to use my two monitors)
+(It weren't enough to use my two monitors)
-I remembed about VScode becouse there I had edited some code before.
-It's an excelent tool for work with big a volume of data and files.
+I remember about VScode because there I had edited some code before.
+It's an excellent tool for work with big a volume of data and files.

 ![VScode workspace](https://github.com/Gnoblinys/DevOps_online_Kyiv_2021Q4/blob/master/m1/task1.1/images/VScode.png?raw=true)